Touring Grand Central Terminal

 One of my favorite places is Jacques Torres Ice Cream.
 I’ve honestly never tried their ice cream.
 I keep going back for their macarons that are delicious and so reasonably priced for NYC standards.
 The flavors change with the seasons.
 Two of my favorites are passion fruit and raspberry.
 Now, for one last stop, to one of my Grand Central Terminal favorites.

 2022 Update: Jacques Torres is now located in the Lexington Passage.
+It is no longer in the Dining Concourse.

 One Last Stop